Deepak R Mishra

 My broad research interests are:

-Remote Sensing of Wetlands Health and Productivity
+Remote Sensing of Wetlands Health, Productivity, and Carbon Sequestration

-Remote Sensing of Water Quality (Inland waters, Estuaries, Coastal, and Open Ocean Waters)
+Remote Sensing of Water Quality (Inland Waters, Estuaries, Coastal, and Open Ocean Waters)

 Remote Sensing in Monitoring Global Climate Change